 The third-largest sporting event in the world, the Rugby World Cup, will be held in Japan from September 20 to November 2, 2019.
 This will be the first time ever that the cup is taking place in Asia.
 The country is anticipating 400,000 rugby supporters to arrive from abroad throughout the six-week tournament.
 The event is already proving immensely popular, with more than 4.5 million applications received for the tournament’s 1.8-million ticket pool, both public and restricted.

 So far, organizers reported that tickets especially for matches involving the host nation Japan and the strong rugby nations of New Zealand, England and Ireland are in high demand and expected to sell out.
-Read on below to learn how you can still lay your hands on some Rugby World Cup 2019 tickets now.
+Read on below to learn how you can still lay your hands on some rugby tickets now.

 The different ticket sale stages for RWC 2019

-According to the Rugby World Cup organizers, tickets can only be purchased from the official RWC site and select partners.
+According to the organizers, tickets can only be purchased from the official RWC site and select partners.

 Phase 1: Official supporter tours, team & stadium packs and host city residents

-Ticket sales started earlier this year, first for official supporters from January 1.
+Ticket sales started last year, with the first tickets becoming available for official supporters from January 1.
 These tickets are being sold through the official travel agents (bottom of page), so check their sites to see what packages are still available and in your price range (hint: official tours often include a lot of extras that aren’t always cheap).

 Also in January, the priority sales programme for the Japan rugby family, host cities’ residents and Supporters’ Club/Front Row members launched and tickets and bundles were available for a limited time.

 Phase 2: Individual sales for priority groups and the hospitality programme

 The official hospitality programme launched in February, more below under “How can I still get tickets?”